quantumlib/Stim/doc/python_api_reference_vDev.md

 >     shots: The number of times to sample every measurement in the circuit.
 >     filepath: The file to write the results to.
 >     format: The output format to write the results with.
 >         Valid values are "01", "b8", "r8", "hits", "dets", and "ptb64".
 >         Defaults to "01".
+>     obs_out_filepath: Sample observables as part of each shot, and write them to this file.
+>         This keeps the observable data separate from the detector data.
+>     obs_out_format: If writing the observables to a file, this is the format to write them in.
+>         Valid values are "01", "b8", "r8", "hits", "dets", and "ptb64".
+>         Defaults to "01".
 >     prepend_observables: Sample observables as part of each shot, and put them at the start of the detector